CaskAle/summit-pi-project/summit-pi.md

 ## Working "Headless"

-One of the challenges faced with the Raspberry pi is the need to connect to it in what is known as a "headless" environment.
+One of the challenges faced with the Raspberry pi is connecting to it in what is known as a "headless" environment.
 This means a device that has no keyboard or display to work from.
 This issue is made even more difficult due to the, well warranted, network security restrictions of the IBM internal network.
+The primary way to work with a headless device is to use a tool called ssh to connect remotely and get a terminal.

 ### Set a unique hostname

 Setting a unique hostname will be extremely helpful in allowing you to connect to the pi remotely.
 Due to the large number of pis that will be connecting to the network, you will want a way to distinguish yours from all the others.
 Decide on a unique hostname for your device.
-One way to accomlish this is to add your IBM employee number to the end. (ex. tjbot-XXXXXX).
+One way to accomlish this is to add your IBM employee number to the end. (ex. tjbot-xxxxxx).
 There are several ways to acomplish this but the first option is probably the easiest.

 - `sudo hostnamectl set-hostname <hostname>`